-- Using drugs and/or alcohol on a regularbasis. - Losing control of the amount of drugs and/or alcohol used after being high or drunk. - Constantly talking about using drugs and/oralcohol. - Believing that drugs and/or alcohol are necessary in order to have fun. - Using more drugs and/or alcohol to get the same effects as in the past. - Avoiding people in order to get high ordrunk. - Pressuring others to use drugs and/oralcohol. - Foregoing activities that were once priorities (i.e. work, sports, spending time with family and sober friends).
+- Using drugs and/or alcohol regularly. - Losing control of the amount of drugs and/or alcohol used after being high or drunk. - Constantly talking about using drugs and/oralcohol. - Believing that drugs and/or alcohol are necessary to have fun. - Using more drugs and/or alcohol to get the same effects as in the past. - Avoiding people in order to get high or drunk. - Pressuring others to use drugs and/oralcohol. - Foregoing activities that were once priorities (i.e. work, sports, spending time with family and sober friends). - Getting into trouble at school, at work, or with the law. - Taking risks, including sexual promiscuity and driving while intoxicated. - Lying about things, including the amount of drugs and/or alcohol used. - Feeling hopeless, depressed, or even suicidal.

-- Getting into trouble at school, at work, or with thelaw. - Taking risks, including sexual promiscuity and driving while intoxicated. - Lying about things, including the amount of drugs and/or alcohol used. - Feeling hopeless, depressed, or evensuicidal.
+If you suspect that you or someone you know has a drug and/or alcohol problem, please utilize the resources listed below.

-If you suspect that you or someone you know has a problem with drugs and/or alcohol, please utilize the resources listed below.
+DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP)

-DRUG AND ALCOHOL PREVENTION PROGRAMS (DAAPP) On-Campus Alcohol and Substance Abuse Resources
+On-Campus Alcohol and Substance Abuse Resources